Future allocations of 2300 MHz & 2600 MHz spectrum

 Subscribe to our Business Update email newsletter(external link)

-Please direct any questions to Radio.Spectrum@mbie.govt.nz with the subject line ‘2300 and 2600 Management Right review’.
+If you have questions, email Radio.Spectrum@mbie.govt.nz with the subject line ‘2300 and 2600 Management Rights review’.